dbos-inc/dbos-docs/docs/python/programming-guide.md

 ---

 This tutorial shows you how to build a simple Python app with DBOS.
-It highlights how DBOS **durable execution** makes your apps resilient to any failures.
+It highlights how DBOS **durable execution** makes your apps resilient to any temporary failure.
 We'll build an app that records greetings to two different systems: Postgres and an online guestbook.
-Thanks to durable execution, it always writes to both systems consistently, even if interrupted or restarted at any point.
+Thanks to DBOS durable execution, the app always writes to both systems consistently, even if it is interrupted or restarted at any point.

 This guide assumes you have a Postgres database running locally.
 If not, see the [quickstart](../quickstart.md) for instructions on how to set it up.